FLAME OUT

 Monument Grills Loss of Combustion During Operation

-Display shows FLAME OUT and grill stops heating during cook
+Display shows FLAME OUT, and the grill stops heating during cooking.

 Advertisements